Nick LaRocca: Later life and controversy

 When Tulane University established their Archive of New Orleans Jazz, now the Hogan Jazz Archive, in 1958, LaRocca donated his large collection of items related to the O.D.J.B. to Tulane, including several scrapbooks made by LaRocca.

 At the same time, he worked with writer H.O.
 Brunn on the book The Story of the Original Dixieland Jazz Band.
 In the book, LaRocca claimed that he founded the Original Dixieland Jass Band in 1908.
 The book was dismissive of the other members of the O.D.J.B.
 It was perhaps kindest to clarinetist Larry Shields.

 Musicologists and historians who seek to assess LaRocca's contributions to jazz are hindered by LaRocca's self-aggrandizement.
-A balanced assessment would have to acknowledge that Nick LaRocca was an important figure in taking jazz from a regional style to international popularity, the leader of the most influential jazz band of the period from 1917 to 1921, and a good player in a very early jazz style on records such as "Clarinet Marmalade".
+A balanced assessment would have to acknowledge that LaRocca was an important figure in taking jazz from a regional style to international popularity, the leader of the most influential jazz band of the period from 1917 to 1921, and a good player in a very early jazz style on records such as "Clarinet Marmalade".
 LaRocca's playing and recordings were an important early influence on such later jazz trumpeters as Red Nichols, Bix Beiderbecke and Phil Napoleon.
-Nick LaRocca's 1917 composition "Tiger Rag" was covered by Louis Armstrong in several different versions throughout his career, while Duke Ellington, Art Tatum, and The Mills Brothers also recorded important and influential cover versions of the jazz standard.
-Additional information about Nick LaRocca and his biographer can be found in Salvatore Mugno's Il biografo di Nick LaRocca.
-Come entrare nelle storie del jazz, Besa Editrice, Nardò (Lecce), Italia, 2005.
+LaRocca's 1917 composition "Tiger Rag" was covered by Louis Armstrong in several different versions throughout his career, while Duke Ellington, Art Tatum, and The Mills Brothers also recorded important and influential cover versions of the jazz standard.

-Legacy

-Nick LaRocca's 1917 composition "Tiger Rag" is one of the most important and influential jazz standards of the twentieth century.
-There were 136 cover versions of LaRocca's copyrighted composition "Tiger Rag" by 1942 alone.

-Among the artists who have recorded "Tiger Rag" are Louis Armstrong, Charlie Parker, Benny Goodman, Frank Sinatra, Duke Ellington, Kid Ory and his Creole Jazz Orchestra, Bix Beiderbecke, Les Paul, Art Tatum, The Mills Brothers in a No. 1 pop version, and Bob Crosby.

-The Original Dixieland Jazz Band is now regarded as one of the seminal groups in the formation and development of jazz.
-The ODJB compositions have been covered by everyone from Louis Armstrong to Duke Ellington to Joe Jackson.
-The influence of the ODJB on the history and development of jazz is undeniable.